mobileblobs/chrometizer/README.md

 # Default is unset.
 ```
 ###### Remove_orig
-Should the original videos be deleted after successful trans-coding.
+Should the original videos be deleted after successful transcoding.
 If you have enough space and want to preserver the original set "false".
 If space is of concern use "true"
 ```